-Note that dependence on the sediment density in (5.6 - 5.7) implies that this density must be known either from observations or from the model evaluations (eg through the sediment consolidation model).
-Critical shear stresses predicted by (5.5-5.7) are illustrated in Fig. 5.1.
+According 5.6 and 5.7 the critical shear stress is function of the bulk density of the sediment bed which must be known either from observations or from the model evaluation (e.g. through the sediment consolidation model).
+Fig. 5.1 illustrates these formulations.

 Fig. 5.1 Critical shear stress as a function of the sediment layer age.
-Initial void ratio $\varepsilon_0$ =50, minimal void ratio $\varepsilon_m$ =1.6.
+Initial void ratio ε_0 =50, minimal void ratio ε_m =1.6.
 Consolidation rate constant a = 1 day